 *Domask JJ: Achieving goals in higher education: An experiential approach to sustainability studies.
 International Journal of Sustainability in Higher Education 2007, 8(1):53-68

 Besides using surplus as main material for our products, we are committed to make the absolute most of these materials.
 We cut around small defects, and make our patterns in a way to minimise off-cuts.
 Materials that we end up buying and not using for one reason or another, we donate or sell to other local creatives, or fully donate to art & education refugee projects located at Tempelhof Airport and S27.
 Textile scraps from our production too small to use for any of our lingerie and swimwear designs and also too small to donate to any of such initiatives stated above, go to several other projects of our own; from small accessories, special patchworks and pillow filling.

 Most of our products are vegan.
 We never buy any new fabric that include animal fibres.
 The silks used in the collection are factory surplus, that we rather upcycle into something beautiful, useful and meaningful for your everyday life than letting go to waste.

 For our packaging we are using recycled paper and compostable mailers that are carbon negative, biodegradable and partly made from corn starch.
-No plastic whatsoever – even the tape we use to close the box is made from paper.
+No plastic whatsoever – even the tape we use is made from paper.
 We ship with minimal packaging using only the essential materials.
 No extra filling, as all material (also sustainable materials) uses our planets resources to produce.
-When our own boxes comes back to us via returns/exchanges we re-use them until the very end.

 Our hang tags are made from recycled paper and printed locally in Berlin.
 Our garment labels are made from recycled fibres in the Netherlands, from a family business with OEKO-TEX STeP certified production and who additionally value craftsmanship, innovation and corporate social responsibility.